NayankumarKadhre/Cyclistic-Bike-Share-Analysis-Case-Study/README.md

 - **Format:** Multiple zip files containing individual CSV files for each month. <br>
 - **Preprocessing:** Initial dataset for 2023 included over 5.49 million rows and required cleaning and modification before analysis. <br>

-Note: December 2023 data is currently unavailable but might be added later.

 ## R epository Structure:

 - **Code (Analysis):** Contains the analysis code and report